-With its simple moves, emphasis on beats and rhythm, and numerous health benefits, it’s not surprising that everyone loves the Zumba.
-Its choreography, based on elements from salsa, belly dancing, hip-hop, and samba, is easy to follow along even for absolute beginners.
+With its simple moves, emphasis on beats and rhythm, and numerous health benefits, it’s not surprising that everyone loves Zumba.
+Its choreography, based on elements from salsa, belly dancing, hip-hop, and samba, is easy to follow even for absolute beginners.
 This great exercise-in-disguise is especially appealing to those who dread going to the gym because the workout is simple, fun, and exciting.
 Here’s how Zumba can do wonders for your health and well-being.

 1. Weight Management: Lose Those Extra Pounds And Excess Body Fat

 This is the most obvious one!
 A 2015 study found that women who were obese and/or had type 2 diabetes lost about 2.5 pounds and decreased their body fat by 1% by doing Zumba just thrice a week for 16 weeks.
 Participants in the study enjoyed their workout so much that they made it a habit – something that’s a challenge for most people.
 They kept going, had fun, made friends, and reported that they didn’t consider Zumba to be hard work.1

 A typical 40 minute Zumba class burns about 370 calories, which is the same number of calories you’d burn if you biked for 40 minutes at 15 mph.
 In terms of intensity, although Zumba can’t compete with high-intensity interval training, it goes head-to-head with moderate forms of activity like kickboxing and step aerobics.2

 2. Physical Conditioning: Become More Supple And Strong